vadz/kevinlocke.name/_posts/2012-07-18-thunderbird-default-browser-linux.markdown

     # Set default program for HTTP URLs to Firefox
     xdg-mime default firefox.desktop x-scheme-handler/http

+To find the .desktop file for your desired browser, look in `/usr/share/applications` (for system-wide applications) or `~/.local/share/applications` (for user applications).

 If xdg-mime is not available, the defaults can be changed by editing `~/.local/share/applications/mimeapps.list` as described in the [XDG MIME actions spec](http://www.freedesktop.org/wiki/Specifications/mime-actions-spec#User-specified_application_ordering)